bkuczenski/TNC_MSSP/json/client/README.md

 following.

 ![schema](http://s3-us-west-2.amazonaws.com/tnc-mssp/Screen+Shot+2016-04-20+at+1.24.47+PM.png)

+`client/index.js` has good inline comments, but in summary:

   1. I dropped the color mappings in my schema and instead stored the score on caveat.
 Color seems like a more presentational aspect we'll want to tweak